 Recently, multiple vulnerabilities have been uncovered.
 Criminals are using the vulnerabilities at massive levels over prior years.
 Security company Zscaler blocked an average of 8.4 million SSL/TLS-based malicious activities per day in the first half of 2017 for its customers on its Zscaler cloud platform.
 That’s why all merchants need to upgrade to the most current version of TLS (Version 1.2) and should do so as soon as possible.
 Because this is an absolute necessity, merchants are getting emails about hard stop dates; if not fixed, merchants will not be able to process transactions after the deadline.

 TLS Deadlines vary by acquirer and payment gateway.
+Dates have been changing due to non-compliance so check with your partners.

 - Chase Paymentech, September 30, 2017.